tscott0/himago/README.md

   -b, --band value
     	Electromagnetic band.
 Accepts integers between 1 and 16 inclusive If a band is not specified a full-colour image will be produced.
-  -B, --blue int
+  -B, --bg value
-    	(0-255) Blue level for background color
-  -d, --day int
+    	The background colour in hex format (default #000000,) -d, --day int
-    	The day of the month the image was taken e.g. 30 (default 3) -G, --green int
+    	The day of the month the image was taken e.g. 30 (default 29) -F, --fg value
-    	(0-255) Green level for background color
-  -h, --hour int
+    	The foreground colour in hex format (default #ffffff,) -h, --hour int
-    	The hour the image was taken in 24-hour format e.g. 16 means 4pm (default 19)
+    	The hour the image was taken in 24-hour format e.g. 16 means 4pm (default 15)
   -i, --minute int
     	The minute the image was taken.
-    	Reverts to last 10min multiple e.g. 15 becomes 10 (default 22)
+    	Reverts to last 10min multiple e.g. 15 becomes 10 (default 45)
   -m, --month int
-    	The month of the year the image was taken e.g. 5 means May (default 2) -o, --output string
+    	The month of the year the image was taken e.g. 5 means May (default 4) -o, --output string
-    	The name of the file to write to (default "output.png") -R, --red int
+    	The name of the file to write to (default "output.png") -y, --year int
-    	(0-255) Red level for background color
-  -y, --year int
     	The year the image was taken e.g. 2016 (default 2017) -z, --zoom value
-    	Zoom level 1-5 (default )
+    	Zoom level 1-5 (default 2)

 ```

 ### Zoom
+Changing the zoom level will alter the resolution of the image created.
+By default zoom level will be set to 2, producing 1100x1100 pixel image.
+Turning it up to 5 will produce a 8800x8800 pixel image or 77.4 megapixels.

+The [JMA](https://en.wikipedia.org/wiki/Japan_Meteorological_Agency) have made generously made these images freely available.
+While this tool might be useful for wallpapers, please don't abuse it by downloading hi-resolution images regularly.

 ```
 Zoom  Grid   Resolution
 1     1x1    550  x 550